mph-/lcapy/doc/schematics.rst

 Wires
 =====

-Components can be directly connected or by using wires.
-Wires need to be explicitly added to the netlist, for example,
+Wires are useful for schematic formatting, for example,

    W 1 2; right